maxshort/Compiler/README.md

 # Compiler
-Subset of Haskell compiled in browser

-Currently just does binary addition (e.g. 3 +3)
+Haskell inspired toy-language that compiles and runs entirely in the browser.
+Does basic arithmetic/variable expressions.
+Implements lazy evaluation.

 ##Use

 Currently hosted at [http://cs.okstate.edu/~shortjm/compiler](http://cs.okstate.edu/~shortjm/compiler).
 Follow the instructions on the page.

-If you want to run this project on your own computer after building, you must serve it from a web server (don't just point your web browser to a file - must use http).
-This is due to `llvm.js` pulling its dependencies in via javascript requests.
-To do this from python 3 (assuming python is on your path), navigate to the `/build` directory of the project and then type `python -m http.server`.
+This project can be run from a web server or from a local file system.

 ##Building